justingamble/justingamble.github.io/about.md

 ## Why make a blog?

 This blog is meant to help me explore Elixir features, and hopefully help others explore Elixir as well.
-If you have feedback, please send me a note.
+If you have feedback, please message me.

 ## Why Elixir?